stephaniechen13/loan-predictions/README.md

 ## Description
 With this project we will create reliable and accurate models that assists lenders in making sound and informed decisions, leading to a more effective and responsible lending process.
-We will utilize Logistic Regressions and Decision Trees to provide a comprehensive view of sn applicant's financial situation and help lenders assess the risk associated with lending to a particular individual.
+We will utilize Logistic Regressions and Decision Trees to provide a comprehensive view of an applicants financial situation and help lenders assess the risk associated with lending to a particular individual.

-By the end, students will be able to comfortably create their own data science projects.
+By the end, students will be able to comfortably create their own data science projects with these models.

 ## Techniques
 Data Cleaning, Data Processing, Logistics regression, Decision trees